muhlemmer/gd/README.md

 # GD

 gd is short for gentoo-deploy.
-Create an as small as possible iso image, containing only the bare mimimals to download and extract a stage-3.
-People who want to deploy more instances of gentoo, can do so easilty and automated using this tool.
-Handy for cloud computing, Qemu intances and more.
+Create an as small as possible iso image, containing only the bare minimals to download and extract a stage-3.
+People who want to deploy more instances of gentoo, can do so easily and automated using this tool.
+Handy for cloud computing, Qemu instances and more.
 The tools in this project are written completely in shell script, and are easy to hack.

 Gentoo is a registered trademark from the Gentoo Foundation, Inc. The tools in this repository target the gentoo distribution.
 However, there is no affiliation between this project and the official Gentoo distribution.

 ## Getting Started

 Before you get started with this scripts, please know that this tools are for expert users only!
-The scrips can mess with you system in ways inimaginable!
+The scrips can mess with you system in ways unimaginable!
 The resulting iso system, by default, is just a BusyBox shell with a few tools.
-This means it is more bear-bones than the minimal-install cd, and not backup up at all by the gentoo handbook!
+This means it is more bear-bones than the gentoo minimal-install cd, and not backup up at all by the gentoo handbook!
 Do not expect to get any kind of help from the community if you wrecked your system with this scripts!

 ### Prerequisites

 This scripts depends on:
 * Working shell (bash, sh, ash, busybox)
 * Gentoolkit, for equery.
-* Set of kernel sources (by default in /usr/src/linx, costumizable)
+* Set of kernel sources (by default in /usr/src/linx, settable)
 * Syslinux, used by the kernel's iso generation script

-For instace, this should give you all you need, update to the latest version:
+For instance, this should give you all you need, updated to the latest version:
 ```
 emerge -avu app-shells/bash app-portage/gentoolkit sys-kernel/gentoo-sources sys-boot/syslinux
 eselect kernel list